carsten-riedel/Coree.Template.Project/README.md

 ### WSL Setup

+WSL (Windows Subsystem for Linux) enables running Linux environments on Windows.
+This section covers its setup, essential for cross-platform development.

 To set up WSL on Windows:
   1. Open the Command Prompt or PowerShell as an **administrator**.
   2. Execute: `wsl --install --no-distribution`.